 While it’s valuable to share knowledge inside the company, it also helps all involved to promote a culture that shares information to the world outside.
 Encourage leaders of your continuous delivery projects to present what they’ve done at conferences.
 There are dozens of events each year where DevOps leaders exchange ideas and discuss best practices in the world of continuous delivery.
 The discipline is still pretty young, so professionals are anxious to learn about how their peers are doing and how they could do their own jobs better.

 Sharing your company’s achievements with continuous delivery is good for the people and good for the company.
 The people get feedback from outside the organization.
 They get recognized for their quality work.
 The company gets recognized as a forward-looking organization that presents a positive place to work and uses best practices to spur market innovation.
 Everybody wants to work at a cutting-edge workplace.
 Encouraging your workers to spread the word about continuous delivery will help bring in the best and the brightest in the business.

 The bottom line: Continuous delivery work is never done.
-Organizations never completely master it; there is always room for improvement.
+Organizations never completely controller it; there is always room for improvement.
 Organizations can improve – continuously – if they challenge their own methods and share knowledge inside and outside their four walls.